Rio Tinto defies gloom with record iron ore sales

-SYDNEY Mining giant Rio Tinto (RIO.AX) (RIO.L) sought to brush off fears of a global economic crisis on Thursday, reporting record iron ore sales and a 5 percent jump in output for the third quarter, predicting continued strong commodities demand.
+SYDNEY Global miner Rio Tinto (RIO.AX) (RIO.L) brushed off fears of a global economic crisis on Thursday, reporting record iron ore sales and a 5 percent jump in output for the third quarter, and forecast continued strong commodities demand.

-Rio missed forecasts for copper, its second-largest division, with output down by almost a third after a strike and analysts remain concerned about the longer term outlook for its biggest market in China, despite the company's bullish tone.
+The bullish production numbers and comments boosted shares in Rio Tinto, the world's second-largest miner of iron ore, used for steel-making, and appeared to dampen investor concerns over the economic vulnerability of its biggest market, China.

 "We are operating at full capacity, selling all we produce and our growth programme is on track, supported by the strength of our balance sheet," Chief Executive Tom Albanese said in the company's quarterly production report.